gskinnerTeam/flutter-folio/README.md

 If you re-start your IDE, you should also see a new launch option for your current desktop platform.

 ### Client Keys
 This repo includes a set of Keys for Cloudinary and Firebase that are on the free pricing plans.
 Depending on traffic, these may reach their limit.
-If that happens, you will need to to provide your own keys in order to run the app locally, those can be found in `AppKeys.dart`.
+If that happens, you will need to provide your own keys in order to run the app locally, those can be found in `AppKeys.dart`.
 These limits should refresh each month, so your mileage will vary here.

 ### License